tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

 because an attacker will have difficulty forging a datagram that will not be rejected by the transport layer.

+Note that because invalid records are rejected at a layer lower than the handshake state machine, they do not affect pending retransmission timers.

 ### AEAD Limits